Křižanov (Žďár nad Sázavou District): Sights

 The Church of Saint Wenceslaus on the town square is an architecturally valuable Gothic building from the second half of the 14th century, when it replaced an old Romanesque church.
-Originally, the church was fortified.
+The church was originally fortified.

 The second landmark of the town square is the town hall.
 It is a massive free-standing building with a turret.
 It has undergone a complicated construction development.

 The Křižanov Castle has a Renaissance core, but its current appearance dates from the 1860s.
 Today, the institute of social welfare is located there.